-Inside the building the bright colors give an extensive history on his way of life, and a timeline of events that shaped Mexico’s history.
+Inside the building, the bright colors give an extensive history of his way of life, and a timeline of events that shaped Mexico’s history.

 In 1992 the Texas legislature made Goliad the official site for Cinco de mayo.

-Just down the sidewalk from here there’s and amphitheater and a statue dedicated to Zaragoza.
+Just down the sidewalk from here there’s an amphitheater and a statue dedicated to Zaragoza.

 Presidio La Bahia